Some services and activities in Glacier National Park either require reservations or reservations are recommended.

 Lodges fill up quickly and reservations are very strongly encouraged.
 Addresses and phone numbers are found on the Eating and Sleeping page.

-Most campgrounds in Glacier are first-come first-served with the exception of Fish Creek, St. Mary, some of Many Glacier, and half of the group sites in Apgar which can reserved on Recreation.gov.
-Reservations through Recreation.gov must be made 3 days in advance.
+Most campgrounds in Glacier are first-come first-served.
+Fish Creek, Many Glacier, and five group sites at Apgar are available by reservation only and can be reserved on Recreation.gov.
+Reservations for individual sites must be made 3 days in advance.
+Group campsites at the Apgar Campground are reservable no more than 12 months in advance.

 From November 20th to May 1st, special backcountry camping regulations are in effect.
 Due to COVID-19 precautions, permits will be issued electronically by advance reservation only.
 Call 406-888-7800 and press 5 to leave a call-back number.
 A ranger will return your call within 3 work days.
 Permits may be obtained up to 7 days in advance.